Scott Stapp: Legal and personal troubles

-In a 2006 Rolling Stone interview, Stapp acknowledged that he had become addicted to Percocet, Xanax and prednisone during Creed's tour in support of Weathered.
+In a 2006 Rolling Stone interview, Stapp acknowledged that he had become addicted to Percocet, Xanax, and was withdrawing from prednisone for vocal cord inflammation during Creed's tour in support of Weathered.

 On May 20, 2007, Stapp was charged with one count of felony assault stemming from a domestic violence incident.
 Stapp was later set free on supervised release.
 Stapp apologized to his wife and the public on May 23, 2007, and the charge was later dropped.

-In 2015, Stapp told People he had been diagnosed with bipolar disorder following a psychotic break.
+In 2015, Stapp told People he had been diagnosed with bipolar disorder following a psychotic break, where he drove across the United States, allegedly following an angel on the hood of his car.
+He claimed ISIS targeting his children's school, millions of dollars had been stolen from his bank account, and that he was a CIA agent, tasked with killing, then US president, Barack Obama.
 He commented that the diagnosis was "a big sign [sic] of relief, because finally, we had an answer" about the reasons for his mental health difficulties.
 In the same interview, Stapp indicated that he was sober and working through a 12-step program.